-Annual total compensation of the median employee for 2018 Annual total compensation of the CEO for 2018 \$2,105,098 Ratio of annual total compensation of the median employee to the annual total compensation of CEO for 2018 24.2

-Consistent with Instruction 2 to Item 402(u) of Regulation S-K, the applicable SEC rule, we may identify our median employee for purposes of providing pay ratio disclosure once every three years and calculate and disclose total compensation for that employee each year; provided that, during the last completed fiscal year, there has been no change in the employee population or employee compensation arrangements that we reasonably believe would result in a significant change to the 2017 pay ratio disclosure.
-We reviewed the changes in our employee population and employee compensatory arrangements and determined there has been no change in our employee population or employee compensatory arrangements that would significantly impact the 2017 pay ratio disclosure.
-The median employee identified in 2017 remains employed in substantially the same role and at the same location as last year.
+Annual total compensation of the median employee for 2019 \$90,320 Annual total compensation of the CEO for 2019 \$2,275,583 Ratio of annual total compensation of the median employee to the annual total compensation of CEO for 2019 25.2 change in the employee population or employee compensation arrangements that we reasonably believe would result in a significant change to the 2019 pay ratio disclosure.
+We reviewed the changes in our employee population and employee compensatory arrangements and determined there has been no change in our employee population or employee compensatory arrangements that would significantly impact the 2019 pay ratio disclosure.
+The median employee identified in 2017 remains employed in substantially the same role and at the same location.